South Dundas in Stormont, Dundas & Glengarry Counties, Ontario — Central Canada

 This tablet was erected on the thirtieth of June A.D.
 1962 in the tenth year of reign of H.M.
 Elizabeth II Queen of Canada

 was presented & the first flag raised by

 Sir John Johnson

 Sixth Baronet of New York

 24th June 1961

 Other nearby markers.
 At least 8 other markers are within 5 kilometers of this marker, measured as the crow flies.
-Battle of Crysler’s Farm 1813 (about 210 meters away, measured in a direct line); Battlefield of Crysler’s Farm (approx. 0.2 kilometers away); Battle of Crysler’s Farm (approx. 0.3 kilometers away); Aultsville Train Station and Locomotive 1008 (approx. 1.7 kilometers away); Holstein Friesian Cattle in Ontario (approx. 3.6 kilometers away); Sir James Pliny Whitney (approx. 4.8 kilometers away); The Rev. Johann Samuel Schwerdtfeger (approx. 4.9 kilometers away); Wilson Hill Wildlife Management Area (approx. 5 kilometers away in the U.S.).
+Battle of Crysler’s Farm 1813 (about 210 meters away, measured in a direct line); Battlefield of Crysler’s Farm (approx. 0.2 kilometers away); Battle of Crysler’s Farm (approx. 0.3 kilometers away); George H. Challies (approx. 0.4 kilometers away); Aultsville Train Station and Locomotive 1008 (approx. 1.7 kilometers away); Holstein Friesian Cattle in Ontario (approx. 3.6 kilometers away); Sir James Pliny Whitney (approx. 4.8 kilometers away); The Rev. Johann Samuel Schwerdtfeger (approx. 4.9 kilometers away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 16, 2011, by Nate Davidson of Salisbury, Maryland.
-This page has been viewed 2,086 times since then and 13 times this year.
+It was originally submitted on January 16, 2011, by Nate Davidson of Salisbury, Maryland.
+This page has been viewed 2,105 times since then and 11 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on January 16, 2011, by Nate Davidson of Salisbury, Maryland. • Syd Whittle was the editor who published this page.